gydavid/animated-scrollto/README.md

 button.addEventListener('click', function () {
     animatedScrollTo(
-        document.body, // element to scroll with (most of times you want to scroll with whole <body>) 0, // target scrollY (0 means top of the page) 10000, // duration in ms
+        document.body, // element to scroll with (most of times you want to scroll with whole <body>) 0, // target scrollX (0 means left of the page) 10000, // duration in ms
         function() { // callback function that runs after the animation (optional) console.log('done!')